openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

 (see :ref:`bayesian_calibration`) where
 the prior has a Gaussian distribution and the observation error has a Gaussian distribution.
-In this case, simplifications occur which can lead to an efficient algorithm, which can require less model evaluations compared to Monte-Carlo Markov Chains.
+In this case, simplifications occur which lead to an efficient algorithm that requires fewer model evaluations compared to Monte-Carlo Markov Chains (MCMC).

 We consider a computer model :math:`\vect{h}` (i.e. a deterministic function) to calibrate: